fredericBregier/clone-cloud-store/README.md

 ![Clone Cloud Store Logo](ccs-doc/src/source/_static/clone-cloud-store-logo-small.png)
-# Clone Cloud Store Project
+# Clone Cloud Store

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework, based on Java 21.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .